This easy Iced Mocha recipe is so simple to make, you’ll only need about five minutes to throw it together.

 A Super Easy Iced Mocha Recipe

-If you have cold coffee on hand (more on that later if you don’t), it will take you about five minutes to throw everything together, pour over ice, and get your caffeine and chocolate fix. <3
+If you have cold coffee on hand (more on that later if you don’t), it will take you about five minutes to throw everything together, pour over ice, and satisfy those caffeine and chocolate cravings. <3

 How to Make an Iced Mocha at Home

-1. First, you’ll whisk together sugar, cocoa powder, and a little milk over medium heat until the sugar dissolves and you get a smooth chocolate syrup.
+1. First, you’ll whisk together sugar, cocoa powder, and a little milk on the stove over medium heat until the sugar dissolves and you get a smooth chocolate syrup.

 2. Then you just mix a bit more milk and cold coffee into the syrup, stir, and pour over ice.

-3. Top with whipped cream if desired, and if you’d like to garnish your mocha with fudge sauce as I did in the photos, I’ve included my favorite fudge sauce recipe on this page below the mocha recipe.
+3. Top with whipped cream if desired, and if you’d like to garnish your mocha with fudge sauce as I did in the photos, this is the fudge sauce recipe I used.

 How to Quickly Chill Coffee